cuhksam/emnlp2019.github.io/_pages/organization.md

 {% include toc icon="gears" %}

-All members of the organizing committee, as far as available already, can be found below.
+All members of the organizing committee, as far as defined already, can be found below.

 ## General Chair